 18) When do I start taking these prescriptions?
 Patients take their pain medication as needed.
 Begin taking vitamin C 1 week before surgery.
 You can begin taking Arnica the day before surgery.
 The antibiotic and swelling medications begin when you arrive home following surgery.
 Unless you are notified otherwise, resume all daily medications when you arrive home from surgery.

 19) Are there any foods to avoid following surgery?
-No. Dr. Lopez encourages you to eat a well-balanced diet.
+No. Dr. Lopez and Dr. Perro encourage you to eat a well-balanced diet.
 You may notice that saltier foods can cause you to swell for a longer period of time.

 20) When is my first postoperative appointment?
-You will be asked to see Dr. Lopez on the first day following midfacelift for removal of head wrap dressing.
+You will be asked to see us on the first day following midfacelift for removal of head wrap dressing.
 You will need someone to drive you to this appointment.

 21) Are there any instructions about regular daily activities?
 Sleep with head of the bed elevated or use two to three pillows for one week.
 Absolutely no bending, lifting or straining.
 If you have little children, bend at the knees or sit on the floor and let them climb on to your lap.

 22) How can I minimize the swelling and bruising?
-Most of Dr. Lopez’s patients will have a little bruising.
-He minimizes bruising by having patients stop all blood thinners well ahead of surgery as well as using Arnica before and after the procedure.
+Most of Dr. Lopez and Dr. Perro’s patients will have a little bruising.
+They minimize bruising by having patients stop all blood thinners well ahead of surgery as well as using Arnica before and after the procedure.
 The cold packs around the eyes should be used every 20 minutes while awake after surgery to help prevent swelling and bruising.
 The cold packs should be used for the first 72 hours.
 You do not need to wake up to use the cold packs.
 A good night’s sleep is vital to healthy healing.
 Patients are also asked to sleep with their head at least at 45 degrees to minimize the swelling.

 23) When will I look normal?
 You will be presentable at two to three weeks.
 You will look great at six weeks and even better at six months as things settle and expressions become more natural.
 At three weeks you know you are well on the way to recovery and most patients resume routine activities around two to three weeks following surgery.
 Final results are evaluated at one year.

 24) How often do I need to return for postoperative visits?
-Dr. Lopez likes to see his patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.
+Dr. Lopez and Dr. Perro like to see their patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.